knjcode/autometa/README.md

 ## Set a Template ID manually

-If you want to set a Template ID manually, use `-t, --template` option.
+If you want to set a Template ID manually, use `-t, --set-template-id` option.

     $ autometa -t your-template-id note-example.xlsx